prestonbridgers/bitonic_sort/README.md

 CUDA block allowing us to sort meaningfully large arrays.
 I.E. Arrays of size greater than 2^21.
 I think this should be completely working by tomorrow.)

+June 20, 2022: 9pm-10pm (Colorized output to reduce eye strain trying to parse it when debugging.
+Quality of life improvement that I should have done ages ago...)

 ### Jacob Villemagne

 June 15, 2022: 2pm-4pm (Class Time: Started OpenMPI implementation)